Report Scope

 Report Boundaries

 This report represents the sustainability commitments, targets, approach and progress of Empire Company Limited and Sobeys Inc. Empire Company Limited (TSX: EMP.A) is a Canadian company headquartered in Stellarton, Nova Scotia.
+It reflects the most current available data, methodologies, reporting frameworks and information provided to us, and should be interpreted in the context of the information presented in this report.
+Any prior reports or related disclosures that may be inconsistent with the information in this report should be considered, where applicable, amended, restated or superseded.
 Empire’s key businesses are food retailing, through wholly-owned subsidiary Sobeys Inc., and related real estate.
-This report covers Empire’s food retailing business, as defined in Empire’s 2023 Annual Information Form and excludes Investments and Other Operations.
-This report focuses on material environmental, social and governance (ESG) factors for our Sobeys Inc. operations.
+This report covers Empire’s food retailing business, as defined in Empire’s 2025 Annual Information Form.
+This includes corporate and franchisee-owned retail food stores, including convenience and fuel stores, retail pharmacy stores and in-store pharmacies, and excludes investments and other operations.
+This report focuses on material environmental, social and governance (ESG) factors for Sobeys Inc. operations.
 This encompasses:

-This report covers our more than 1,600 stores, 24 distribution centres, three customer fulfillment centres and Related Business locations in all 10 Canadian provinces, as well as our 131,000 teammates.
+This report covers our more than 1,600 stores, 24 retail support centres, three customer fulfillment centres and related business locations in all 10 Canadian provinces, as well as 129,000 teammates.

-Unless otherwise stated, data included in this report reflects all Sobeys Inc. operations, excluding Farm Boy and Longo’s.
+Unless otherwise stated, data included in this report reflects all Sobeys Inc. operations, excluding Farm Boy, Kim Phat, Longo’s and Ricardo.

 Report Methodology